clearlinux/clear-linux-documentation/source/get-started/bare-metal-install-desktop.rst

 swap partition
 --------------

 #.
-With :guilabel:`unallocated` selected, select from the menu
+With :guilabel:`unallocated` highlighted, select from the menu
    :menuselection:`Partition --> New`.

 #.
 In :guilabel:`Create new Partition`, complete the following fields to